Jeffrey A. Denman

 I am a retired American history and geography teacher from the Brookline Public Schools in Brookline, Massachusetts.
 I've written seven articles dealing with the American Revolution, the Civil War, World War II and other topics in American history.

-I'm married with nine children, and have nineteen grandchildren with a twentieth on the way as of this writing.
+I'm married with nine children, and twenty-one grandchildren as of this writing.
 I enjoy snowshoeing and cross country skiing in the winter and mountain biking the rest of the year.
 I have climbed several 14,000-foot peaks in Colorado and Mt.
-St. Helens in Washington, as well as canoeing on the Upper Missouri River in the footsteps of Lewis and Clark.
+St. Helens in Washington, and have enjoyed canoeing on the Upper Missouri River in the footsteps of Lewis and Clark.

 PUBLISHED WORKS BY